Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "And a confidential one.
 You are not the first human to, ah, *’offload your baggage’* on me."

-"That wasn’t baggage, just… frustration.
+"That wasn’t baggage, just... frustration.
 It’s been a pressure cooker on Earth for *years*, and we’ve maybe finally got the chance to let some of that pressure escape.
 Even for a stone-faced twat like me that’s exciting."

 Kirk nodded his understanding again.
 "So *that* is why you have been counselling Lieutenant-Colonel Nadeau to go ahead with the Coltainer project," he surmised.